File Transfer Protocol

 200 Type set to I.

-The following command will copy a file from the local system to the remote system.
+The following FTP Command will copy a file (using BINARY mode) from the local system to the remote system and display the information.

 ftp> put d:\simoweb1\filename.zip